 Evseenko et al (2013) Lysophosphatidic acid mediates myeloid differentiation within the human bone marrow microenvironment.
 PLoS One 8 e63718 PMID: 23696850

 Do you know of a great paper that uses Ki 16425 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area